projectcontour/contour/examples/README.md

 ## `example-workload`

-IngressRoute examples under the `example-workload/ingressroute` directory.
-See the [README](./example-workload/ingressroute/README.md) for more details on each example.
+HTTPProxy examples under the `example-workload/httpproxy` directory.
+See the [README](./example-workload/httpproxy/README.md) for more details on each example.

 ## `grafana`, `prometheus`